ncoghlan/misc/notes/python3/multicore_python.rst

 fine-grained locking to scale across multiple cores doesn't help all that much, as it is desired to scale not only to multiple cores on a single machine, but to multiple *machines*.
-As soon as a second machine enters the picture, shared memory based concurrency can't help you: you need to use a concurrency model (such as message passing or a shared datastore) that allows information to be passed between processes, either on a single machine or on multiple machines.
-(Folks that have this kind of problem to solve would be well advised to investigate adopting
-`Apache Spark <https://spark.apache.org/docs/latest/index.html>`__ as their computational platform, either directly or through the `Blaze <blaze.pydata.org/>`__ abstraction layer)
+As soon as a second machine enters the picture, shared memory based concurrency can't help you: you need to use a parallel execution model (such as message passing or a shared datastore) that allows information to be passed between processes, either on a single machine or on multiple machines.
+(Folks that have this kind of problem to solve would be well advised to investigate the viability of adopting `Apache Spark <https://spark.apache.org/docs/latest/index.html>`__ as their computational platform, either directly or through the `Blaze <blaze.pydata.org/>`__ abstraction layer)